diffstorm/processWatchdog/README.md

 - `name` : Name of the application.
 - `start_delay` : Delay in seconds before starting the application.
 - `heartbeat_delay` : Time in seconds to wait before expecting a heartbeat from the application.
-- `heartbeat_interval` : Maximum time period in seconds between heartbeats.
+- `heartbeat_interval` : Maximum time period in seconds between heartbeats (`0`:disables heartbeat checks).
 - `cmd` : Command to start the application.

 ## Heartbeat Message
-A heartbeat message is a UDP packet with the process ID (`PID`) prefixed by `p` (e.g., `p12345` for PID `12345`).
+For heartbeat sending processes : A heartbeat message is a UDP packet with the process ID (`PID`) prefixed by `p` (e.g., `p12345` for PID `12345`).
 It is sent periodically by every managed process to a specified UDP port.

 Below are example heartbeat message codes in various languages: